-- 1. If you are installing a new feature, ensure that you have the software required to support the new feature. - To do this, go to the following Web site: IBM Prerequisite - 2.
+- 1. If you are installing a new feature, ensure that you have the software required to support the new feature. - 2.
 If you are performing an installation or replacement procedure that might put your data at risk, ensure, wherever possible, that you have a current backup of your system or logical partition (including operating systems, licensed programs, and data). - 3.
 Review the installation or replacement procedure for the feature or part. - 4.
 Note the significance of color on your system.